 So, how does a winter tyre give you traction, apart from having a softer compound?
 Well, it’s all down to the design of the tyre’s sipes.
 These are the little slits you see in the tread and basically, they’re designed to open up before coming into contact with the road surface, and literally bite into the snow and ice for strong grip and traction.

-￼Years ago, running steelies was the equivalent of touching a schoolboy inappropriately.
+In years not too distant ago, running steelies was about as fashionable as asking your barber for a mullet, but like the dodgy hairdo, steel wheels are apparently back in vogue.
 These days it’s an affordable way of keeping ‘scene’.
-Steelies are cheap, fancy free and an ideal home for a set of winter tyres.
+Steelies are cheap, fancy free, and an ideal home for a set of winter tyres.

 One thing I’ve learned over the years is don’t scrimp on your rubber.
-Tyres are the only things that keep your ride on the road.
-Stay clear of any tyre manufacturer you’ve never heard of.
-If you’re running a set of Cambodian Kojak Radials, then you’ll be asking for trouble this winter.
-They’ll be made from a rubbish compound, badly designed and the rubber will be hard as fap.
+Tyres are the only things that keep your ride on the road, so stay clear of any tyre manufacturer you’ve never heard of.
+Chances are they’ll be made from a rubbish compound, badly designed, and the rubber will be rock-hard.
 Stick to a big brand and you’ll be safe.

-Err, no you’re not.
+Hate to burst your bubble, but that’s not quite true.
 To drift you need grip, and all you’re doing in the snow is skidding, usually, with no control at all.
-That my friends is not drifting.
+That, my friends, is not drifting.
 Sure, you can learn a lot from an empty car park and a layer of the white stuff.
-But no matter what, you won’t learn enough skills to become the next Shane Lynch.
+But no matter what, you won’t learn enough skills to become the next Frederic Aasbo.

 “Why does the UK come to a standstill in the winter?
 You don’t see Scandinavia stopping for a bit of snow.”

 No, Scandinavia doesn’t come to a standstill, because people in Scandinavia and all those other snowy places in the cold all run winter tyres.
-A lot of them use studded winter tyres too, so there’s absolutely no comparison to your gran struggling to get out of Better Buys on her rock hard summer tyres.
+A lot of them use studded winter tyres too, so there’s absolutely no comparison to your gran struggling to get out of Homebase on her rock-hard summer tyres.
 Take that Daily Mail readers!